Low Activity Tritium Detection in CCDs Using Deep Learning Techniques: Simulations

 The dominant background in the energy regime of tritium stems from relatively higher energy gamma rays that scatter with extremely gentle Compton interactions, depositing less than 20\,keV in the sensor.
 Though knowledge of the rate and energy spectrum of the incoming background gamma rays would be important for a detailed prediction of the observed rate in an experiment, we did not seek to model these aspects.
 Instead, we focused simply on generating a large sample of background events for algorithm training, and instead take the absolute background rates from experimental measurements.
 Towards this end, we simulated 20~million 1\,MeV gammas, and filtered the small fraction of these that yielded tritium-like energy depositions (greater than 0 and less than 20\,keV.)
 The energy spectrum of the resulting sample depends only weakly on the initial gamma ray energy, and we take these as representative training examples for gammas spanning a wide range of initial energies.

 The process to transform simulated energy depositions into pixel-level training data follows multiple steps.
 First, we obtain the energy deposition (beyond the deadlayer) from Geant4.
 Then, we model the drift and diffusion of the liberated charges using our Python implementation described earlier.
 These charges are binned into 10$\times$10\,\si{\micro\meter}$^2$ pixels, matching the physical dimensions of our CCD.
+For the deep learning models, the pixel values are normalized so that all input values fall between 0 and 1.

 We only keep clusters with at least one pixel above 4$\sigma$ of the measured noise (51\,eV).
 Clusters with an integrated energy above 20\,keV are discarded as they can be disregarded as not being tritium signals with a simple energy cut.
 After this selection process, we obtained approximately 1~million distinct clusters from each category (tritium and background) that were divided into a 70/20/10 split between training, validation, and testing sets.